tybor/nextgen-gallery-voting/readme.txt

 NGG Voting was inspired by a request from Troy Schlegel of Schlegel Photography.
 Please read the FAQ for more info on how it works.

-**Please read the FAQ**, as you are required to add a tag to templates for certain functionality to work!
+**Please read the FAQ**, as you are required to add a tag to gallery templates for certain functionality to work!

 == Frequently Asked Questions ==

 = In a nutshell, what is this? =
 This plugin adds options that can allow your users to vote on (more like rate) your Galleries and Images.
-There are options to limit which Gallery/Image to allow voting on, if the user needs to be registered and logged in, if they can vote more that once, and if they can see the current results.
+There are options to limit which
+Gallery/Image to allow voting on, if the user needs to be registered and logged in, if they can vote more that once, and if they can see the current results.

 = How do I add the voting form? =
 For Galleries it's easy.
 You just need to enable voting on the gallery, and the voting form will automatically be appended to the gallery.
 There is some basic styling, but the markup has got plenty of classes and ids that you should easily be able to hook into with your own stylesheets to make suit your site.

 = How do I make the voting form appear for images? = For images there's an extra step.
 First you need to enable voing on the specific images you want.
 Then you need to add a tag to the gallery template from NextGEN Gallery.
 I'm going to use NextGEN version 1.9.6 to as the example, but it should be pretty much the same for all versions: